-Music@Malling promotes outstanding artists in concerts, workshops and participatory events in historic venues in and around West Malling, Kent.
-Music@Malling has a festival each September featuring the music of contemporary composers alongside jazz, classical, world, vocal and film music.
-A number of satellite events are held throughout the year.
+Music@Malling promotes outstanding artists in concerts and outreach – live and online – from historic venues in and around West Malling, Kent.
+Music@Malling has a festival each September featuring the music of contemporary composers alongside jazz, classical, world and film music.
 Its dynamic and exhilarating programmes inspire and engage audiences from the local area, region and beyond brining new people into an area with a rich heritage and outstanding natural environment.

 Founded in 2011, Music@Malling has engaged thousands of young people from across Kent in creative activities, providing direct access to leading arts practitioners and the opportunity to perform alongside outstanding professionals.
-Music@Malling collaborates with leading organisations in its outreach work including Chamber Domaine, Tenebrae, English National Ballet, Opera Holland Park, Classical Kicks, Stile Antico and Kent Music.
+Music@Malling collaborates with leading organisations in its outreach and works in partnership with Sound and Music and Kent Music.
 Music@Malling has built its audiences from scratch and has a growing regional and national profile.
 Classic FM recently described Music@Malling as “a wonderful music festival.”

-Music@Malling was recently featured in the international roundup of top musical events in The Artsdesk and has featured on BBC Radio 3 In Tune and on BBC and ITV.
+Music@Malling was recently featured in the international roundup of top musical events in The Artsdesk and is regularly featured on BBC Radio 3 In Tune and on BBC TV and ITV.

-The festival is supported by Arts Council England, Britten-Pears Foundation, RVW Trust, Princes’ Trust, Malling Memorial Trust, Kent Community Foundation, Cleary Foundation, Liberty Property Trust, Whithead Monckton Foundation, Kent Arts Development Fund, Foyle Foundation, D’Oyly Carte Foundation, Ernest Cooke Trust, Godinton Trust and The Mousetrap Foundation.
+The festival is supported by Arts Council England, Britten-Pears Foundation, RVW Trust, The Garfield Weston Trust, Princes’ Trust, Malling Memorial Trust, Kent Community Foundation, Cleary Foundation, Liberty Property Trust, Whithead Monckton Foundation, Kent Arts Development Fund, Foyle Foundation, D’Oyly Carte Foundation, Ernest Cooke Trust, Wavendon Foundation and The Godinton Trust.